 Employee Group: CUPE

 Hours & Days of Work: 8:30am - 4:30pm.
 Monday to Friday, however, hours may vary according to the needs of the department.
-This position is not subject to the compressed workweek schedule.
+This position is subject to the compressed workweek schedule.

 Please note that internal applicants are given first consideration.